Project Portfolio

-For 2023 and beyond, the NGMN Alliance’s priorities are to evaluate and to drive technology evolution towards 5G’s full implementation and in addition three major focus areas:
+For 2024 and beyond, the NGMN priorities are to evaluate and to drive technology evolution towards 5G’s full implementation and these three major focus areas:

 1. Route to Disaggregation with a Focus on the E2E Operating Model